Tempur Sealy International (TPX) Q3 2017 Results - Earnings Call Transcript

 In addition, we expect some new stores to be opened by new entries into the retail marketplace, looking to capitalize on our strong brands.
 With 3,500 Mattress Firm stores no longer carrying 3 of the most important brands in the industry: Tempur-Pedic, Sealy and Stearns & Foster, retailers are eager to seize the opportunity.

 In addition, we'll open some of our own Tempur-Pedic retail stores.
-While our preference in North America is to partner with our third-party retailers, in certain underserved market, it makes sense for us to establish some stores in these locations.
+While our preference in North America is to partner with our third-party retailers, in certain underserved markets, it makes sense for us to establish some stores in these locations.

 We expect our company-owned stores will complement our existing third-party retail partners.
 Our exclusive high-end showrooms and knowledgeable sleep consultants will educate consumers on our product, provide further awareness, and generate future sales opportunities throughout the local market.
 In each of the eight markets where we have opened our own Tempur-Pedic stores, not only have our stores been successful, but they have also created a brand halo in those markets.